oktagonia/stem/readme.md

-[mote](https://github.com/soveran/mote) which is a nice templating engine that's a whole (infurating) 10 lines shorter than stem, mostly because stem compiles [sxml](https://www.gnu.org/software/guile/manual/html_node/SXML.html) into xml while mote doesn't.
+[mote](https://github.com/soveran/mote) which is a nice templating engine that's a whole (infurating) 10 lines shorter than stem, mostly because stem compiles [sxml](https://www.gnu.org/software/guile/manual/html_node/SXML.html) into xml while mote doesn't and that guile's regex search replace didn't work.
 Regardless I still think stem is easier to reason about but it's not really *that* much better.

 **Supported implementations.** For now only guile, but I'll eventually make it R6RS compatible.
 The only part that isn't as of now is the regex part but